 You'll need to email firstname.lastname@example.org to ask for the next session dates and if there are spaces available for you to book on to.

 Know the rules on assistance dogs.
-Like any animal travelling, assistance dogs must be microchipped, registered with the European Pets Travel Scheme (PETS) and fully vaccinated before travelling.
+Like any animal travelling, assistance dogs must be microchipped, tapeworm treatment and fully vaccinated before travelling.
 This is another thing you will have to notify the airport and airline about, ahead of time.

 Map the terminal and find the best routes before you get there.
 Remember that there are often long walking distances within airports and that this may cause you to require assistance.